 Acceptance is subject to review by the Vendor Review Committee and the board of directors.

 Within 30 days of receiving notice of acceptance into the market, vendors must pay their fees in full.
 Failure to do so may result in a late fee established by the board of directors and/or possible loss of spot at the market.
 Exceptions may be requested in writing to the Manager.

 Acceptance may be rescinded at any time if market rules are

 References may be required, and farm and food vendors may be subject to inspection as per rules set by the farm market board of directors.

 Fees for inspections may be required.

+VII.
 Vendors are responsible for compliance with all applicable town, city, county, state and federal regulations including but not limited to:

 Agricultural business license

 Approval seal of weights and measures on all scales